With few exceptions, rabbit farming on a small scale,

 Are you of the opinion that butchering rabbits is cruel?
 That humans don't need meat?
 That we're herbivores by nature?

-But true herbivores utilize armies of bacteria and other life forms to do the digesting for them, mechanisms that humans will never be able to employ.
+But true herbivores utilize armies of bacteria and other life forms to do the digesting for them.
+These are mechanisms that humans will never be able to employ.
 Humans don't have the anatomy OR physiology that herbivores have.